the Bloss House

 for doing the good dishes.

-Passing through the pantry into the kitchen you will note
+through the pantry into the kitchen you will note that

-that the kitchen was only updated once (possibly during
+the kitchen was only updated once (possibly during the

-company had a contest to see who had the oldest icebox or
+a contest to see who had the oldest icebox or refrigerator

-refrigerator in various communities.
-In this area the Bloss
+in various communities.
+In this area the Bloss family

-family had the oldest one in use.
-The one in the kitchen
+had the oldest one in use.
+The one in the kitchen at this

-at this time is not the original appliance, but identical
+time is not the original appliance, but identical to it.

 original refrigerator is now in the butler’s pantry).